All Episodes

 Telephone number if you want to be on the program today.

-800 282-2882, the email address Rush at EIBNet.com came in this morning, asked snerdily, because I didn't see it.
+The email address rush at EIBnet.com came in this morning, asked snerdly because I didn't see it.

 And I knew what it was going to be.

-I didn't I was zapped.
+I was zapped.

-Why tell you what a weekend out there?
+Why tell you, what a weekend out there.

-Rolled in here about 10:30 uh last night.
+Rolled in here about 10.30 last night.

-Had to do some work because I'd been out of pocket on the news uh for most of the weekends.
+Had to do some work because I'd been out of pocket on the news for most of the weekends.

 I went to bed about 1.30 or 2 o'clock.